willmino/Pyber_Analysis/README.md

 `fare_by_date_pivot_df.index = pd.to_datetime(fare_by_date_pivot_df.index)`.

-The last step of our analysis before plotting the data was to resample the pivot table `fare_by_week_pivot_df` was to resample the dates in the table by weeks.
+The last step of our analysis before plotting the data was to resample the pivot table, `fare_by_week_pivot_df`, by weeks.
 To accomplish this, we applied the `.resample()` function to the pivot table, and included the "W" parameter for the date resampling method.
 We finally applied the `.sum()` function to get the sum of the fares for each week.
 `fare_by_week_pivot_df = fare_by_date_pivot_df.resample("W").sum()`

 Finally, we had the data necessary for constructing our multiple line plot.
 We used the object oriented method in matplotlib to generate our overlayed line plot.